THE BOOK OF SECOND PETER

-There is a teaching today that implies all we are required to do is believe, and Christ will do the rest.
-No effort on our part is required.
-This is the devils own brew, isnt it.
+There is a teaching today that implies all we are required to do is believe, and Christ will do the rest, that no effort on our part is required.
+This is the devil’s own brew, isn’t it?
 If we do not make every effort to lay hold on our redemption, it is certain we will be drawn away by the powerful currents of evil that surround us and press against us continually.

 Do we have faith?
 Then we are to make every effort to add goodness to our faith.
 Goodness is a mixture of love, compassion, mercy, faithfulness, and understanding.
 These virtues are to be pursued by us until they are revealed in our personality.

 Do we have faith, goodness, knowledge, and self-control?
 Then we are make every effort to add perseverance to our self-control.
-If there is a more important virtue in the Kingdom of God than is true of perseverance, I have not discovered it.
-We have to be patient and persevering until a perfect work of redemption has been wrought in us.
+If there is a more important virtue in the Kingdom of God than perseverance, I have not discovered it.
+We must be patient and persevering until a perfect work of redemption has been wrought in us.

 Do we have faith, goodness, knowledge, self-control, and perseverance?
 Then let us make every effort to add godliness to our perseverance.
 Godliness is what the name implies: it is God-likeness.
 As He is, so are we to be in this world.
 We are to keep eating and drinking the body and blood of Christ until we are living by Him as He lives by the Father.
 We are given the body and blood of Christ in the spirit realm every time we choose to turn aside from evil and do what is good.